ghi-electronics/BrainPad-Docs/go-beyond/projects/electronic-dice.md

 You do not need a real dice.
 BrainPad Electronic Dice is a more fun, plus you can cheat by changing the program!

-**Difficulty: Easy**
+**Difficulty: Easy.**

-**Objective: Math**
+**Objective: Math.**

 ## How It Works
 A simple box is drawn to show the shape of a die.
 Then, we go in a loop generating random numbers and showing them as a die on the display.
-Our loop has a an increasing delay giving a cool effect.
+The loop has a an increasing delay giving a cool effect.

 ## The Code
 > [!Tip]